THE COMMITTEE; GENERAL

 A.No.
 Such a Local Rule substantially alters Rule 26-1b as it allows the player to drop a ball on a part of the course (i.e., on the green side of the water hazard) that the Rule would not have permitted him to reach.
 Furthermore, the penalty for taking relief under the water hazard Rule (Rule 26) is one stroke, and may not be increased to two strokes by a Committee through a Local Rule - see Rule 33-8b.

 Q.A competition involving stroke play qualifying followed by match play is to be held.
-Motorized golf carts will be permitted.
-Play will be in couples.
-There are enough carts available to provide each couple with a cart.
+Motorized golf carts will be permitted but some may have to be shared.
+Play will be in groups of two.
 No caddies will be available.
 Should a Local Rule clarifying the status of the carts be made?

 A.It is suggested that the following Local Rule be adopted: